 Dr. Cohen obtained his medical degree from Texas A&M University Health Science Center, College of Medicine in College Station, Texas.
 He completed an internship in Pathology at the University of Texas Southwestern Medical Center in Dallas, Texas, and a residency in Anatomic and Clinical Pathology at Scott & White Memorial Hospital in Temple, Texas.
-As a founding member of Brazos Valley Pathology, he has served as Medical Director of Laboratories and Department of Pathology chairman at CHI St. Joseph Health since 1999.
-Dr. Cohen is also a past president of the CHI St. Joseph Health medical staff.
+As a founding member of Brazos Valley Pathology, he has served as Medical Director of Laboratories and Department of Pathology chairman at St. Joseph Health since 1999.
+Dr. Cohen is also a past president of the St. Joseph Health medical staff.
 He is a Clinical Assistant Professor in Pathology and Laboratory Medicine at Texas A&M Health Science Center College of Medicine.
 Dr. Cohen is a member of the College of American Pathologists, American College of Physician Executives and Brazos Valley Pathology Physicians Organization.

 Chuck, a 1976 graduate of A&M has practiced law in the Brazos Valley since his discharge from the U.S. Army in 1983.
 He has served the community in many volunteer capacities, including as a founding member of the Ethics Committee of Hospice Brazos Valley since 2001 and a member of the Corporate Integrity Committee of St. Joseph Regional Health System since 2010.
-He currently serves on the boards of CHI St. Joseph Health System and CHI Texas Division in Houston.
+He currently serves on the boards of St. Joseph Health System and CHI Texas Division in Houston.
 He chairs the audit and compliance committee of the Texas Division.

-A board member for more than 30 years, Caroline McDonald has faithfully served CHI St. Joseph Health.
+A board member for more than 30 years, Caroline McDonald has faithfully served St. Joseph Health.
 Caroline is a native of Brownsville, Texas, and attended the University of Texas at Austin.
 Caroline’s extensive community volunteer service and leadership have been acknowledged with the presentation of the “Women of Distinction Award” by the Bluebonnet Girl Scout Council and “You Are Tops” by the Prenatal Clinic.

 Mark Scarmardo attended Sam Houston State University and Texas A&M University.
 A resident of Bryan, Scarmardo owns The Farm Patch and Scarmardo Food service.
 He also serves on the boards for the Bryan-College Station Chamber of Commerce and the Brazos Valley Museum of Natural History.